Heal Young Massage · Varsity Lakes, Gold Coast

 Frequently asked questions

-Assessment — walking, stair climbing, regional screening, bilateral palpation — is all performed clothed.
-Partial clothing removal is occasionally required when diagnostic ultrasound needs direct skin contact, when dry needling is used as a treatment technique, or when specific hands-on treatment requires direct access to an area.
-This is always discussed and consented before proceeding, and involves only the relevant area.
+Partial clothing removal is occasionally required when diagnostic ultrasound needs direct skin contact, when dry needling is used, or when specific hands-on work requires direct access to a localised area.
+This is always discussed and consented before proceeding.

 Not necessarily.
 Clinical equipment — force plates, AI motion tracking, diagnostic ultrasound — is used where subjective assessment has reached its limit and objective data is needed.
-For most presentations, movement observation, bilateral palpation, and myofascial release are sufficient to produce excellent outcomes.
+For most presentations, movement observation, bilateral palpation, and DMFR are sufficient to produce meaningful outcomes.

 A standard remedial massage typically involves a brief intake, a predetermined sequence of techniques, and treatment focused on the area of complaint.
 At Heal Young Massage, assessment is continuous throughout the session, technique is matched to what the assessment finds, and the source — not just the site — is the target.
-Most sessions are also fully clothed, which allows for functional movement assessment impossible on a table.
+Most sessions are also fully clothed, which allows for functional movement assessment that is not possible on a table with oil.

 HICAPS is available for on-the-spot health fund claiming.
 Rebate amounts depend on your level of cover.
 Most major funds are accepted including Medibank, Bupa, HCF, NIB, and HBF.